 • Description: Maximum attachment size, in MB.
 This is a validation property of the CM API.
-It controls the size of attachments at tickets, at units, and at resources.
+It controls the size of attachments at tickets, units, and resources.
 It also controls the size of incoming (not outgoing!) email attachments.

 Email Encryption (Outgoing and Incoming)